 You don’t have to purchase an automatic dog feeder if you don’t want to.
 Instead, you can just make one at home!

-Just check out the video below to see if this looks like a project you’d enjoy making.
+Just check out the video above to see if this looks like a project you’d enjoy making.

 Have you found a great automatic pet feeder that works for your pooch?
 We’d love to hear about your experiences in the comments below.
 Let us know what you like about it, what you didn’t like about it and how long you have been using it.